-Over a year later, how has the platform faired?
-Should Marketers be considering adding chatbots to their marketing mix?
+How has the platform faired?
+Should medical communications agencies be considering adding chatbots to their marketing mix?

 For a while, the hype was real.
 The model offered a low-barrier entry point for companies itching to engage customers on the platforms they already use; enticing marketers and developers alike with the chance to have a commercially relevant use case for a foray into ‘artificial intelligence’.
 The real win for marketers came from the wealth of user information available via the platform, offering unprecedented insight into their user base.